Welfare reform: Canada

 In 1989 the federal Family Allowance was terminated.
 As a result of similar measures such as reductions and terminations of welfare programs, the 1980s and 1990s saw a rise in charity based institutions such as food banks and emergency shelters.
 This was due to the lack of government-funded facilities, and the growth of unemployment and housing costs.
 In 1995, under the government of Jean Chrétien, the Canada Assistance Plan was terminated.
 It was a federal-provincial cost sharing agreement.
 In 1996 it was replaced by the Canada Health and Social Transfer which provided funds to provinces and territories to support health care, post-secondary education, social assistance and social services.
 The Canada Health and Social Transfer "was a combination of the 1977 tax transfer and a cash transfer, and the total was allocated on an equal per capita basis".
 Following the adoption of this plan, many provinces adopted workfare policies which placed pressure on those who were deemed employable to find employment and leave welfare.
 This included single parents and people with addictions.
 In keeping with the trend of this decade, the federal government also raised the requirements for unemployment insurance to require 30% more hours worked to qualify.
 In 1997, the Social Union Framework Agreement was signed by the Federal government and every province except Québec.
-This agreement helped to increase funds once again in the areas of health care, social assistance, and social services under a neo-liberalt approach.
+This agreement helped to increase funds once again in the areas of health care, social assistance, and social services under a neoliberal approach.

 Prime Minister Stephen Harper focused his welfare policies mainly on reducing the public service and supporting families.
 To achieve this, in 2006 Harper passed the Universal Child Care Benefit.
 This benefit provided $100 a month per child to households caring for a child under the age of six.
 This program is similar to the previous Family Allowance that was terminated.
 In 2022, under the current Prime Minister Justin Trudeau, the federal government finalized an agreement with all the provinces and one territory for a publicly funded, Canada-wide system of childcare.
 Trudeau promised to deliver $10 a day daycare for families in Canada.

+Netherlands

+In 2023, the Future Pensions Act came into effect revising the Dutch pension system.